Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Examples of application: soft particles and hard spheres

 Fig. \ref{fig:integrand}a illustrates how the integrand of \eqref{eq:example} evolves with the growing $\tilde \psi$, for $\lambda=0.5$.
-One can clearly notice the build-up of the infinite maximum for $\tilde\psi$ smaller than $\tilde\psi_c\simeq 0.645$ and, later, the splitting of this maximum for $\tilde \psi>\tilde \psi_c$.
+One can clearly notice the build-up of the infinite maximum for $\tilde\psi<\tilde\psi_c\simeq 0.645$ and, later, the splitting of this maximum for $\tilde \psi>\tilde \psi_c$.
 In Fig. \ref{fig:crit_psi}a we present the influence of $\lambda$ and $m$ on $\tilde \psi_c$.
-From \eqref{eq:Gamma_fin} it follows that for the non-correlated system ($\lambda=0$, $\hat h(k)=1$) there is no transition and the system obeys the ordinary diffusion.
-However, Fig. \ref{fig:crit_psi}a shows that for $\lambda\to 0^+$ the arrest persists until $\tilde \psi_c=1$ (maximal packing).
+From \eqref{eq:Gamma_fin}, it follows that for the non-correlated system ($\lambda=0$, $\hat h(k)=1$) there is no transition and the system obeys ordinary diffusion.
+However, Fig. \ref{fig:crit_psi}a shows that for $\lambda\to 0^+$ the arrest persists until $\tilde \psi_c=1$ (the maximal packing).
 This shows that there is a discontinuity at $\lambda=0$, i.e. even the infinitesimally small spatial correlations make the transition possible.
-The inspection of \eqref{eq:Gamma_fin} shows that this conclusion holds for any $H(r)$ that tends to the delta behaviour with $\lambda\to0$.
+Inspection of \eqref{eq:Gamma_fin} shows that this conclusion holds for any $H(r)$ that tends to the delta behaviour with $\lambda\to0$.
 On the other hand, as $\lambda$ increases, $\tilde \psi_c$ decreases and quickly saturates at 0.5.
-This means that even the extremely long correlations cannot arrest the system on their own, below this critical packing.
-Once again, \eqref{eq:Gamma_fin} shows that such limiting critical packing should exist for all $H(r)$ satisfying $\lim_{\lambda\to+\infty}H(r)=const$ (thus $\lim_{\lambda\to +\infty}\hat h(k)=0$ for $k>0$), though its exact value depends on $\hat U(k_0)$.
+This means that below critical packing even the extremely long correlations cannot arrest the system via the FDR-embedded mechanism.
+However, this result indicates a change in the slow-down mechanism and we will scrutinize this issue in the next section.
+Once again, \eqref{eq:Gamma_fin} shows that such limiting critical packing should exist for all $H(r)$ satisfying $\lim_{\lambda\to+\infty}H(r)=const$ (thus $\lim_{\lambda\to +\infty}\hat h(k)=0$ for $k\neq 0$), though its exact value should depend on $\hat U(k_0)$.
 The final observation is that for the cut-off $m\to+\infty$ we obtain $\tilde \psi_c\to 0.5$ for all $\lambda>0$.
 This behaviour is specific to our soft potential.
 In the Fig. \ref{fig:gamma}b the behaviour of $\pmb{\Gamma}_{ii}$ is presented, which clearly shows the divergence of viscosity in the vicinity of the critical point.
-The jump is by at least three orders of magnitude.
+The jump is at least three orders of magnitude.
 In the Fig. \ref{fig:gamma}c the same data are also shown in the collapsed form on the log-log plot, as the function of $(\tilde\psi_c-\tilde\psi)/\tilde\psi_c$.
 This allows us to compare the actual behavior of $\pmb{\Gamma}_{ii}$ with the approximated theoretical power-law $(\tilde\psi_c-\tilde\psi)^{-1/2}$.
 The plot shows that the numerical data decay slower than this power-law and the convergence is not achieved until very close to the singularity.